DavidThinnes/OllamaDockerLLM/README.md

 ## 💻 Start Open WebUI
-If you don't want the web interface, comment `open-webui` and its dependencies to your `compose.yml` file and run
+If you don't want the web interface, comment `open-webui` and its dependencies in the `compose.yml` file and run